In recent years,

 While big data continues to grow and the insights industry continues to adopt and invest in automation and machine learning, researchers looking into the future of market research in 2019 predict that growth may stagnate.
 Additionally, there is a need for a more educated workforce to supplement these powerful data solutions.

-In this post, we’ll look deeply into reports on market research that help determine what the future of market research in upcoming years and what to expect in the future, for both the good and the bad.
+In this post, we’ll look deeply into reports on market research to determine what to expect in the future, for both the good and the bad.

 1. A boost in new AI, machine learning, and automation technologies